 ACT is a registered charity dedicated to supporting Addenbrooke’s and The Rosie hospitals to provide a level of patient care beyond that which can be delivered by NHS funding alone and make projects happen sooner, or to a greater degree, than might have otherwise been possible.
 This is all thanks to the immensely generous support of our donors and we have an obligation to ensure that funds are spent in line with charity law and our charitable expenditure policy.
 We are audited every year and must publish our accounts on the Charity Commission’s website.

-We hope this explains why an applications process is necessary.
-We love hearing your ideas for making Addenbrooke’s and The Rosie even better and supporting you in providing the best patient care possible – we approve the majority of applications, but some are not approved if the patient benefit isn’t clear, or if the expenditure is considered to be a core-NHS cost.
+We love hearing your ideas for making Addenbrooke’s and The Rosie even better and supporting you in providing the best patient care possible – we approve the majority of applications, but some are not approved if the patient benefit isn’t clear, or if the application is for something that is not considered to be over and above NHS funding.

 What types of income can ACT accept?